Nifty, Sensex inch higher as weak oil prices support sentiment

 HDFC Bank Ltd, India’s largest lender by market capitalization, edged 0.7 percent higher, while Kotak Mahindra Bank Ltd rose as much as 1.9 percent.

-Shares of Yes Bank Ltd plummeted 9.1 percent after its chairman resigned on Thursday, exacerbating woes at its top management.
-The stock was the top drag on the NSE index.
+Shares of Yes Bank Ltd plummeted 9.1 percent after its chairman resigned on Wednesday, exacerbating woes at its top management.
+The stock was the top drag on the Nifty.

 Grasim Industries Ltd plunged 9.1 percent in its sharpest intraday percentage fall in two years after posting a quarterly loss late on Thursday.